MarkMinia/Project1/README.md

 where instrument = 'drums'
 order by concat(p.pfname, ' ' ,p.plname)
 ```
-##### It is important that Drop Table Records has a diversity of different bands signed to its label.
+##### 1.3)It is important that Drop Table Records has a diversity of different bands signed to its label.
 We want many artists who represent different styles of music.
 One way we determine the diversity in music is by looking at how many bands feature a certain instrument.
 Write a query that describes the number of instruments used by each band.
 [1.3 Result Grid](https://github.com/MarkMinia/Project1/blob/main/SQL%20Tables/1.3%20Table.csv)
 ```sql
 select b.bandname as 'Rockin Rock Band', count(i.instrument) as 'Musical Weapons'